alumna/unitflow/README.md

 ## Extra beneficts

 * Flow's execution is completely asynchronous and non-blocking
-* Each flow returns a promise that resolves after all its units have completed their work
+* Each flow's run returns a promise that resolves after all its units have completed
 * Units that depend on other units for its execution remain non-active and do not consume memory or processing
 * Units that create or call flows can use a third argument `flows` that points to the UnitFlow instance in use